dev-priyanshujain/Vocabulary-Builder/README.md

 # Vocabulary-Builder
-Dictionary addon for FIrefox
+Dictionary addon for Firefox

-Try it by installing in your Firefox:
+Try it by installing in your browser:

 https://addons.mozilla.org/en-US/firefox/addon/vocabulary-builder-1-0/